-Toonasa is a Wet’suwet’en and Dakelh artist based in Vancouver, BC.
+Toonasa is a Wet’suwet’en and Dakelh artist from British Columbia.
 For her Emerging Artist Scholarship, Toonasa worked with mentor photographer Billie Jean Gabriel and created a portrait series of photographs titled Women: Walking Our Way.

 Women: Walking Our Way, 2021

 Digital scans, Kodak Portra 400(120 film) 8 " x 10"

 “My name is Toonasa (they/she), my parents are David Luggi and Julie Daum.
 I belong to the

 birch bark house of Gilsehyu, Big Frog clan.
 My maternal grandparents were Irene Andrews

 and Bill Daum.
 My paternal grandparents were Maryanne Luggi (Tom) and Peter Luggi.
 My